michaellevy/michaellevy.github.io/teaching/index.md

 ### Total Science Experience

-Throughout my master's, I led sessions of WVU Biology's [capstone undergradaute course](http://www.as.wvu.edu/biology/bio321/), in which I mentored small groups of students through the design, proposal, execution, and presentation of an ecological research project.
+During my master's, I led sessions of WVU Biology's [capstone undergradaute course](http://www.as.wvu.edu/biology/bio321/), in which I mentored small groups of students through the design, proposal, execution, and presentation of an ecological research project.
 I also taught environmental biology and introductory biology laboratories.

 ### Previous

-Prior to my master's program I lived South Korea and taught English for two years, one in an after-school academy in a big city and one in a rural public elementry school.
+Before my master's I lived South Korea and taught English for two years, one in an after-school academy in a big city and one in a rural public elementry school.
 Before that, I worked for The Princeton Review, teaching writing for the MCAT and developing practice tests for the GRE, GMAT, and SAT.
 As an undergraduate, I tutored and worked as a chemistry laboratory assistant.